-To improve the website’s online presence many dealers try to find additional instruments for their SEO, advertising, marketing, and dealer software implementation techniques.
-Some car sellers think of launching a dealer blog which can be of sufficient help in the website promotion but hesitate if this job is worth doing.
-Thus, before making such a serious and responsible step as blogging, all website owners should ask themselves and answer the following questions:
+To improve their website’s online presence many dealers try to find additional tools for their SEO, advertising, marketing, and dealer software implementation techniques.
+Some car merchants consider launching a dealer blog which can be of substantial help for website promotion but hesitate due to not knowing if it’s worth the effort.
+Thus, before making such a serious and responsible step to blogging, all website owners should ask themselves and answer the following questions:

-- What will the dealer blog give to my business?
+- What will the dealer blog bring to my business?

 - Will the blogging provide me with a competitive advantage?